• Skip to primary navigation

 This addresses whether employers should report the same six measures as Gender Pay Gap reporting.

 The ethnicity pay gap reporting is inherently more complex.
-The gender pay gap only compares two categories – male and female genders – however, there are far more categories for ethnicity to take into account.
+The gender pay gap only compares two categories (male and female genders), whereas there are far more categories for ethnicity to account for.

-1. The proportion of an employer’s total UK workforce from a non-white ethnic background.
+• The proportion of an employer’s total UK workforce from ethnic background.

 We recommend that narratives and action plans become a mandatory requirement from the outset.